HankB/ESP8266_RTOS_DS18B20_publish/README.md

 DS18B20 DATA pin has been moved to D2 (#4) to eliminate conflict with the builtin LED.

+* 2025-10-31 getting back to this 6 months later.
+Code did not build. :-/ Fixed that and it publishes generic message evert 10s.
 * 2025-05-02 Working DS18B20
 * 2025-04-13 WiFi, MQTT, and NTP working.
 * 2025-03-26 Working on getting the starting point working, but first the README.